 But to get started building, you first need to belong.

 And when you do, there are five amazing outcomes.

 5 Amazing Outcomes Of Focusing On Affiliate Marketing With A Community

-That’s what was so great about the way Matt and his team managed Michael Hyatt’s 2016 Best Year Ever affiliate launch.
-They really demonstrated the power of pulling together to make great things happen in people’s lives.
+When Matt and his team managed Michael Hyatt’s Best Year Ever affiliate launch, they really demonstrated the power of pulling together to make great things happen in people’s lives.